martintc/Game-tracker/README.md

 ----------------
 Changelog:

+0.4: Issues with row 3 and 1 should be solved.
+Edited some of the other rows so they should be more robust.
+Rows 1-4 should work.

 0.3: Row 4 should now work for all entries.
 For entries such as Adam, row 3 is known NOT to work.